utily/cloudly-storage/developer.md

 Where the type is the name of the document-type used in the layout when initiating the database and the document is the value the user wants to store and the key is defined above in `doc`.

 ### changed
 The changed-index is multipurpose and is used in the buffer to determine which documents to archive and which archived documents to remove.
-Its use in the archive is to query documents with a daterange representing the last time the document was changed.
+Its use in the archive is to query documents with a daterange representing when the document was changed.
+A document can be found if it was changed within the daterange, even if the document was changed again later on.
+So the change query will find every time the document was changed in the archive, either by being updated by the user or the buffer.

 Definition:
 ```ts
 {